ZephyrZenn/FlashAiNews/README.md

 3. Create a PostgresSQL and execute sql script `backend/sql/schema.sql`

+4. Create `config.toml` like `config.toml.example` and configure it.

-4. Build and start the containers:
+5. Build and start the containers:

 ```bash
 docker-compose up -d